 Voterama In Congress

-A yes vote was to send the measure to the Senate.
+A yes vote was to send the bill to the Senate.

 Not voting: None

-A yes vote was to adopt the motion.
+A yes vote was to adopt the GOP plan.